dorian-strawberrypie/dorian-strawberrypie/README.md

 - 👋 Hi, I’m Dorian Charbulák
 - 👀 In terms of IT I’m interested in...

-1. management - the process of leading a team towards a shared goal with acutal results, simply, fascinates and fulfills me.
-2. AI - it is a field of business whose opportunities and innovations are far from being drained, there's just so many places it is yet to inhabit!
-3. innovation - finding a new use for an older technology & keeping up with new trends and discoveries
+ensp1. management - the process of leading a team towards a shared goal with acutal results, simply, fascinates and fulfills me. ensp2.
+AI - it is a field of business whose opportunities and innovations are far from being drained, there's just so many places it is yet to inhabit! ensp3. innovation - finding a new use for an older technology & keeping up with new trends and discoveries

-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning Software Engineering, AI, C++ (in scope of subjects of FIT CTU), and German
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 dorian-strawberrypie/dorian-strawberrypie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.